 When the current AGP sets "staging ceilings," it is determining the amount of new development that the transportation network can handle, called "net remaining capacity."
 If net remaining capacity is a negative number, it means that transportation facilities are inadequate - transportation improvements should be made before additional development is approved.
-The amount of transportation capacity available Countywide is the total of the areas with positive net remaining capacity and all of the areas with negative net remaining.
+One can see how much transportation capacity is available Countywide by adding up all of the areas with positive net remaining capacity and all of the areas with negative net remaining.
 This is the same as treating the County as a single area for setting staging ceilings.
-The result: if Montgomery County were treated as o effectively implement the adequate public facilities ordinance, the AGP should use a definition of "adequate" that conforms with the reasonable expectations of most County residents.
+The result: if Montgomery County were treated as one big "policy area" under the AGP, it would be in moratorium.

+o effectively implement the adequate public facilities ordinance, the AGP should use a definition of "adequate" that conforms with the reasonable expectations of most County residents.
 The Planning Board believes that the County has reached or exceeded those levels for transportation and schools Countywide.

-ountywide, the FY03 AGP's "net remaining capacity" (how much new development the transportation network can support) is -11,048 jobs and -1,148 housing units.
+ountywide, the

+FY03 AGP's "net

+remaining capacity"

+(how much new

+development the

+transportation network

+can support) is

+-11,048 jobs and

+-1,148 housing units.